TowelSniffer/Anki-Chess-2.0/documentation/installation.md

 either use the [companion addon](https://ankiweb.net/shared/info/1300975327?cb=1755601119118) or manually update:

-The upgrade process is typically the same as the installation process explained in the [previous section](#Manual-installation).
+The upgrade process is typically the same as the installation process explained in the [Manual installation](#Manual-installation) section.

 ### issues on other devices after updating